Reasons to Attend

 GUARANTEED ADMISSION TO THE COLLEGE OF MARIN CREDIT PROGRAM!

-Any College of Marin Intensive English Program F-1 student who completes the IEP Level 3 Advanced course work gains guaranteed Conditional Admission to the College of Marin credit program, without the TOEFL score requirement.
+Any College of Marin Intensive English Program F-1 student who completes the IEP Level 3 Advanced course work gains guaranteed Conditional Admission to the College of Marin credit program, without the TOEFL or IELTS score requirement.
 The College of Marin will accept IEP students into the credit program if they have applied for credit admission and completed the IEP program.
-The College of Marin will also accept into the Credit Program any IEP students who earn a TOEFL score of 500 or higher.
+The College of Marin will also accept into the Credit Program any IEP students who earn a TOEFL score of 61/500(paper) or IELTS 6.

 IEP students who successfully apply to the college credit program may choose to earn an Associate degree in Arts or Sciences in a major, which is a focused area of study in one area or a combined area, plus general education.
 Associate degrees generally require two years of study.
 Students should meet with an academic counselor to understand requirements for their degree plan.